chvancooten/BugBountyScanner/README.md

 - Web screenshotting and crawling, HTML screenshot report generation
 - Retrieving (hopefully sensitive) endpoints from the Wayback Machine
 - Identification of interesting parameterized URLs with Gf
-- Enumeration of common "temporary" and forgotten files with GoBuster
+- Enumeration of common "temporary" and forgotten files with Ffuf
 - Automatic detection of LFI, SSTI, and Open Redirects in URL parameters
 - Subdomain takeover detection
 - Port scanning (Top 1000 TCP + SNMP)